Contact us: 01935 850555

 The children who stay all day, together with some of those attending the morning session, eat lunch with their teachers and Classroom Assistants in the Dining Room at 12.00 pm.
 There is always a wide variety of delicious and healthy meals on offer with our themed days being particularly popular.

 Parents of children who have allergies to any food product, or who have special dietary requirements, are asked to make this clear in the medical questionnaire.
 The School should be informed at once if a pupil subsequently develops an intolerance of any food.
-The Head of Juniors and the Catering Manager are happy to see any parent who has concerns about their son or daughter’s medical condition, and to devise a special menu, where practically possible.
+The Catering Manager is happy to see any parent who has concerns about their son or daughter’s medical condition, and to devise a special menu, where practically possible.

 Assemblies are formal occasions which foster the development of self-restraint and a collective spirit.
 They are Christian; but are designed to be respectful of other faiths.
 Assemblies provide an excellent public setting in which to commend children for special work, acts of kindness or helpfulness, and to award completed star charts.
 We celebrate children’s birthdays daily and children are invited to wear non-uniform on their birthday and bring cakes to share with their friends and teachers!